PranotiPD/Learnings-2024/Docker/vmvsdocker.md

 ## What parts of OS do they virtualize?

 ### Docker
-**Docker virtaulizes application layer**
+**Docker virtualizes application layer**

-Docker contains OS application layer
+Docker contains OS application layer.

-services and apps installed on top of that layer(eg JRE)
+services and apps installed on top of that layer(eg JRE).

-It uses kernel of the host as it doesn't have its own kernel
+It uses kernel of the host as it doesn't have its own kernel.

 ### Virtual Machine